MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/admin-settings-for-file-drag-drop-to-3p-storage.md

 # Admin settings for file drag-drop to 3P storage

 To help Teams become an open platform, Teams admins can change the default storage backend of Teams (for OneDrive and SharePoint) to a 3P storage-provider app of their choice.
-This change allows the following:
+This change allows you to do the following:

 - **For Teams admins** - The ability to change the default storage app for drag-drop when uploading files on the Teams desktop.

 - **For Teams app developers (3p)** The ability to use this capability for Teams apps using the Teams SDK.
-This functionality only works for select supported apps where app developers have used this capability for their Teams apps.
+This functionality only works for select supported apps where app developers  used this capability for their Teams apps.

 This document explains policy names, syntax, and how tenants can change the default drag-drop storage destination to a 3P storage provider.